wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/FAQ.md

 -----

-### Question:
-Can Computer Vision be used to read license plates?
+**Question**: Can Computer Vision be used to read license plates?

-### Answer:
-The Vision API offers good text-detection with OCR, but it is not currently optimized for license plates.
+**Answer**: The Vision API offers good text-detection with OCR, but it is not currently optimized for license plates.
 We are constantly trying to improve our services and have added OCR for auto license plate recognition to our list of feature requests.

 -----